rrrohit1/rrrohit1/README.md

 - Digital Analytics Manager, SBI Funds Management Pvt.
 Ltd., India, (2018-21)
 - Master of Data Science Candidate, UBC, Vancouver, BC, Canada, 2022

+garhwalinauna
+- garhwali derives from the region Garhwal in Uttarakhand, India where I was born and lived majority of my life
+- nauna means boy in my native Garhwali language

 <!---
 garhwalinauna/garhwalinauna is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.